-The General Trouble LED will blink active when system troubles are detected.
-When the Silence Key is pressed, the General Trouble LED will become constant.
-Once all system troubles have been restored, the General Trouble LED will deactivate.
+The General Trouble LED will blink the when system troubles are detected.
+When you press the Silence key, the General Trouble LED will become constant.
+After all system troubles are restored, the General Trouble LED will turn off.

-6.2.7 Status LEDs (on inside of TR-FFT Dead Front Panel)
+6.2.7 Status LEDs